squidserv/OracleRole/README.md

 ## Weapon

-The weapon a bad player is holding
+Informs the player what weapon one of the opposing players is holding.

 ## Distance